PK109/PK109/README.md

 # Hi there, I'm Przemek! 👋

 ## 💻 About Me
-I'm an aspiring **Data Engineer** passionate about using cloud technologies to solve complex big data challenges.
-Currently, I'm working on a **data streaming project** and continuously expanding my expertise in cutting-edge tools and technologies.
+I'm a huge **Data Enthusiast**, passionate about using cloud technologies to solve big data challenges.
+Recently, I've worked on a **data streaming project** and I encourage you to check out my repository.
+I am continuously expanding my expertise in cutting-edge tools and technologies.

 ## 🛠️ My Tech Stack
 - **Languages & Tools**: